 - on that final exam schedule, your name, ID number, e-mail address, and phone number (so you can be contacted to arrange a make-up); and

 - proof that a final exam is actually being given in the other course(s)—a copy of the syllabus or a note from the instructor (because listing of a final in the official schedule does not necessarily mean one is being given!); and

 - contact information for the instructor(s) in the other course(s).

 Your Math 131 instructor will verify the information and forward it to the Course Chair.
 Then your instructor or the Course Chair will notify you about the time and place of the make-up.

-The make-up may have to be scheduled as late as the last day of final exams, Saturday, December 14.
+The make-up may have to be scheduled as late as the last day of final exams, Saturday, December 13 or an early date before the regular final exam.
 Should the make-up time also be a conflict, you will need to request an Incomplete and then take a special written make-up exam, prepared by your instructor, at the start of the Fall semester.

 Notifying instructor of unexpected absence

 In case of an emergency, medical problem, or other unusual circumstances that prevent you from taking a scheduled exam or doing other course work, contact your instructor, who will evaluate the reasons and determine whether and how to allow you to compensate for the absence.